aspose-html-cloud/aspose-html-cloud-dotnet/docs/Configuration.md

 > HttpClient HttpClient { get; set; }
 > ```

-HTTP client object with predefined properties (Used mainly for test purposes).
+An HTTP client object with predefined properties (Used mainly for test purposes).